Hyperbolic three-manifolds that embed geodesically: Manifolds with right-angled corners

 As above, the 8 octahedra in the second layer are identified to second-layer octahedra in the adjacent 24-cells.
 Fig.~\ref{cells:fig}-(right) shows that each second-layer octahedron is incident to 3 third-layer (yellow) octahedra and to 1 (non-yellow) fourth-layer one.

 Every third-layer yellow octahedron is adjacent to four second-layer octahedra, and is therefore attached to four third-layer yellow octahedra in adjacent 24-cells.
 In contrast to the 120-cell case, these four adjacent octahedra may not intersect each other; each is adjacent to three more yellow octahedra, so that the facet $R$ in $\partial W$ containing them may consist of an arbitrarily big number of octahedra!
-Luckily, all these octahedra are yellow, so we color $R$ in yellow.
+Luckily, all these octahedra are yellow, so we color $R$ in yellow, and we are sure that there are no self-adjacencies between yellow octahedra.
 These big yellow facets in $\partial W$ are pairwise not adjacent, so we need only to color the rest with other colors.

 The remaining fourth-layer octahedra are just paired to adjacent ones producing more facets.
 Each such facet $F$ is obtained by doubling a right-angled octahedron along a face, and it is easily seen to have 11 faces: 8 ideal triangles and three ideal quadrilaterals.
+Such facets $F$ correspond to the ideal triangles of the decomposition of $M$ into ideal octahedra.
+Since the decomposition is nice, the two octahedra composing $F$ belong to two distinct ideal 24-cells, and hence there are no self-adjacencies of $F$ along facets.

-One such facet $F$ does not have a natural color, and it is adjacent to 5 yellow facets and 6 more uncolored facets isometric to $F$.
-The adjacency graph of the uncolored facets in $\partial W$ has valence 6 and hence can be colored with 7 (non-yellow) colors.
+One such facet $F$ does not have a natural color, and it is adjacent to 5 yellow facets and 6 more uncolored facets isometric to $F$ (but distinct from $F$, by what just said).
+The adjacency graph of the uncolored facets in $\partial W$ has no loops and has valence 6, so it can be colored with 7 (non-yellow) colors.
 Therefore $\partial W$ can be colored with at most 8 colors overall. \end{proof}